GovTechSG/techpass-user-docs/docs/support/account.md

 <details><summary>8.
 I am a public officer and unable to sign in to my WOG account from my GMD.</summary>

-You may encounter this error if you are trying to sign in to your WOG account without setting up the MFA to authenticate it.
+You might encounter this error if you are trying to sign in to your WOG account without setting up the MFA to authenticate it.
 For more information, refer to [step 3 in Onboarding public officer](https://docs.developer.tech.gov.sg/docs/techpass-user-guide/#/onboard-public-officers-using-non-se-machines?id=step-3-set-up-security-verification-for-your-wog-account)

 </details>